sammcj/recommendarr/README.md

   tannermiddleton/recommendarr:latest
 ```

 Then visit `http://localhost:3030` in your browser.
+Note that without the API server, credential storage will be limited to your browser's local storage.

 For more Docker options, see the [Docker Support](#-docker-support) section below.

-### Option 2: Manual Installation
+### Option 3: Manual Installation

 1. Clone the repository:
 ```bash